vaibhavahuja/pixyll/_posts/2018-06-21-the-chinese-LED-display.md

 ### The Connections

 The connections are pretty straight forward.
-It was pretty easy to find the pin configuration for the display online _(shown in the image below)_ , and as we are communicating through [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus), we just need to configure the pins accordingly.
+The pin configuration for the display was available online _(shown in the image below)_ , and as we are communicating through [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus), we just need to configure the pins accordingly.
 Do keep the pin configuration of the STM8s discovery board handy.
 It is available [here](https://www.st.com/content/ccc/resource/technical/document/user_manual/30/f0/2f/7e/96/5a/44/80/CD00250600.pdf/files/CD00250600.pdf/jcr:content/translations/en.CD00250600.pdf).

 _![connections](/images/connections.png?raw=true)_